Coverage estimation

 Delete a path: When a path is active, select the Trash icon to delete a path.

-Select any location on the map to deselect the path.;
+Select any location on the map to deselect the path.

 Save the project.

-Start an area: Start creating a new area by clicking on the map where you want the area to start and continue drawing the outline of the area.
+Start area: Start creating a new area by clicking on the map where you want the area to start and continue drawing the outline of the area.

-End an area: End the area by double-clicking on the map where you want the area to end.
+End area: End the area by double-clicking on the map where you want the area to end.

-Settings: See Area settings below.;
+Add settings: See Area settings below.

 Save the project.